namphan2599/unravel123/README.md

-## How many programmers does it take to screw in a light bulb?</br>- None.
-It's a hardware problem.
+## Why do Java programmers hate communism?</br>- They don't want to live in a classless society.